carbon-design-system/carbon-elements/docs/technical-preview.md

 ## What's next

 We're incredibly excited to be releasing this effort as a companion piece to the IBM Design Language!
-One of the most important reasons why we are decoupling ourselves from the language is allow other design systems to build on top of these elements.
+One of the most important reasons why we are decoupling ourselves from the language is to allow other design systems to build on top of these elements.

 Over time, you can expect additional focus from Carbon in the following areas: